Did you create a sweep with Autodesk Inventor today?

 To generate 3D shapes, Autodesk Inventor calls on the Autodesk Shape Manager (A.S.M).

 ASM is a modeling ‘Kernel’ – a component that calculated 3D shapes.

 Fun Fact!
 ASM is also used by AutoCAD and Fusion 360 (among others).

-Let’s make sure that we are all using the same language when we talk about shapes inside Inventor.
+Let’s make sure that we are all using the same 3D Modelling Terminology when we talk about shapes inside Inventor.

 Geometry & Topology